Methodology and didactic principles for the toolkit

 Activities

-Recommendations for the learning experience
+Recommendations for impactful learning experiences

 Phase 1